First funerals set for missing jet's passengers; Malaysia says 'face reality'

 The preliminary report, however, left many questions unanswered, including whether the aircraft was deliberately diverted after communications were disabled.

-Malaysia's defence minister said an independent panel would look into the delay in ordering a search and rescue operation.
+Malaysia's defense minister said an independent panel would look into the delay in ordering a search and rescue operation.

 "We created the independent body with experts from around the world," Hishammuddin Hussein, who doubles as acting transport minister, told the Kuala Lumpur news conference.